 For families facing high levels of emotional and economic stress, which may affect the care of children in the households, FSCs can work with them to provide early intervention and support such as financial assistance or counselling to help parents cope with their stressors better and provide adequate care for the children.

-Child Protection Specialist Centres (CPSCs) serve as specialists in the community on child protection matters.
-Currently, there are three CPSCs in Singapore: Big Love CPSC, HEART@Fei Yue CPSC and Safe Space CPSC.
+Within the community, Child Protection Specialist Centres (CPSCs) serve as specialists on child protection matters.
+Currently, there are two CPSCs in Singapore: Big Love CPSC and HEART@Fei Yue CPSC.

-MSF has trained professionals from CPSCs to provide intensive and specialised assessment and community-based intervention, through casework and home-based services.
-The CPSCs are able to provide early intervention and support to families with moderate child protection concerns in the community.
+MSF has trained professionals from these agencies to provide intensive and specialised assessment and community-based intervention, through casework and home-based services.
+These agencies are able to provide early intervention and support to families with moderate child protection concerns in the community.
 Examples of moderate child protection concerns include inappropriate or excessive discipline towards the children but caregivers are willing to receive help and improve their parenting.
-CPSCs work with families in the community to provide a safe and stable home environment for children.
+These agencies work with families in the community to provide a safe and stable home environment for children.

 Safe and Strong Families (SSF) Programme